-How Much Does a Home Inspection Cost in 2021?CASAPLORERTrusted & Transparent
+How Much Does a Home Inspection Cost in 2023?CASAPLORERTrusted & Transparent

 A home inspection is a critical step in the home buying process.
+You are advised to include a home inspection as a condition in your house offer letter.
 It is a visual, non-invasive examination of the condition of a property.
-A home inspection ensures that the buyer is aware of all the possible flaws in a house before closing the deal and putting most of his life savings on the line.
+A home inspection ensures that the buyer is aware of all the possible flaws in a house before closing the deal and putting most of their life savings on the line.
 Therefore, before rushing into purchasing your dream home, first, you need to make sure that you know what you are signing up for so you can enjoy this home in the long run.
 Home inspections provide a full picture of the house which makes them a worthwhile expense.

 What You Should Know

-- Special home inspections come at a higher cost depending on the extra areas that they cover and whether special equipment and lab testing is required
+- Special home inspections come at an extra cost depending on the extra areas that they cover and whether special equipment and lab testing is required.

 Do You Need a Home Inspection?